RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/3_workflow_screen/3_editor.en.md

 This chapter describes the functions of the text editor screen.

 The text editor screen has three modes:
--normal mode
+- ormal mode
--PS-config mode
+- PS-config mode
--jobScriptEditor mode
+- jobScriptEditor mode

 You can switch between these modes in the drop-down list at the top of the screen.

 ![img](./img/editor_mode.png "editor_mode")

-__ About Mode Switching __
+__About Mode Switching__
 Some modes cannot be migrated depending on the component selected in the graph view screen before the transition to the text editor screen.
 {: .notice--info}